Skip to content

 • Slightly brighter visual and tonal feel

-This is a strong pick if you want visible wood character without spending more.
+This is a great option if you want a more

 • Alder body (classic Strat tonewood)